alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 P_0(T(x)), P_1(T(x)), P_2(T(x)), ...
 $$

-This basis will be orthogonal w.r.t the weight $$T'(x)$$.
-But the basis functions do _not_ decay towards zero, so we might want to divide them by some function to induce decay towards zero, such as $$u(x)=1 + x$$, and get a new basis:
+This basis will be orthogonal w.r.t the weight $$T'(x)$$, according to what we saw about the mapping trick.
+Now, to make these functions decay towards zero, we may want to divide them by some unbounded function, such as $$u(x)=1 + x$$, and get a new basis:

 $$
 \underbrace{\frac{P_0(T(x))}{1+x}}_{Q_0(x)}, \underbrace{\frac{P_1(T(x))}{1+x}}_{Q_1(x)}, ...
 $$

-According to what we saw, $$Q_0, Q_1, ...$$ is orthogonal w.r.t the weight function $$T'(x) (1 + x)^2$$.
+According to what we saw now, $$Q_0, Q_1, ...$$ is orthogonal w.r.t the weight function $$w(x) = T'(x) (1 + x)^2$$.

-Now we want to align this weight with the actual data distribution, to get informative features.
-Hence, we want it to be proportional to the PDF, meaning that
+So now, we want to design the mapping $$T$$ such that the weight aligns with the data distribution, to get informative features from our basis.
+This means we want the weight to be proportional to the PDF:
 $$
-T'(x) (1 + x^2) = a U'(x),
+T'(x) (1 + x^2) = a U'(x), \qquad a > 0.
 $$

-for some constant $$a > 0$$.
 Equivalently

 $$
-T(x) = a\int \frac{U'(x)}{1+x^2}dx + b,
+T(x) = a\int \frac{U'(x)}{1+x^2}dx + b.
 $$

-where $$a$$ and $$b$$ are chosen such that $$T$$ maps to the interval $$[-1, 1]$$.
-This ensures that our features are both orthogonal w.r.t the right weight function, the PDF of the data distribution, and also decay towards zero, because we divided them by $$u(x) = 1 + x$$.
+Here, we will chose such that $$T$$ maps to the interval $$[-1, 1]$$.
+This ensures that our features are both orthogonal w.r.t the right weight function, the PDF of the data distribution, and also decay towards zero, because we divided bounded Legendre polynomials by $$u(x) = 1 + x$$.
 Of course, there may be many decay inducing functions, such as $$u(x)=\exp(x)$$.
 This is where your "feature engineering" voodoo kicks in.

 But now we saw why this approach is less useful in practice - complexity.
 It's hard to choose the "right" decay function.
 You'll also have to estimate some distribution $$U$$ from the data, and then compute an integral.
 Maybe this $$U$$ is just a non-differentiable empirical CDF - and you'll need to do some acrobatics to deal with it.
-The integral may not even produce a bounded function that you can normalize with proper choice of $$a$$ and $$b$$, and you'll have to choose a different $$u$$.
+And of course you'll have to know the lower and upper bound on the integral, so that you can chose  $$a$$ and $$b$$.

 I haven't done all this math, so I don't know the extent to which all of these are easily solvable.
 But it seems like a lot of trouble!
 Definitely not something we're used to doing at work, and much harder than just stacking a `QuantileTransformer` before your favorite orthogonal polynomial basis.
 Thus, unless you're absolutely sure you have to build these inductive biases into your model, i.e. safety or regulations, then I wouldn't go in this direction.
 But I hope you appreciate the fact that you can actually do it with enough effort.

-Conducting an experiment to demonstrate this trick will require significant effort.
-I would have to carefully choose the inductive bias I want to put in, fit data distributions to the data, and design my mapping.
-So I'll leave this part as is - just theoretical.
+Of course, because of this complexity, conducting an experiment on our data-set is out of the scope of this post, and I'll leave this part as is - just theoretical.

 # Summary